jamesdempsey321x/CA2project/README.md

 James -  Started shop and cart app, Fixed error where it said categorys instead of categories Vlad - Started contact app, finished the template design, and set up email system, everything working, using Mailtra.io as testing service.
 Vlad - Created the about page.
+Vlad - Started getinvolved app, used modals.
+Vlad - Started news app, used a JSON file to populate the database with objects, used paginator aswell.